RedHatInsights/ros-backend/.github/pull_request_template.md

 ## Additional :mega:

-Feel free to add any other relevant details such as links, notes here.
+Feel free to add any other relevant details such as __links, notes, screenshots__, here.